-Volunteers are motivated to give their time to an organization for many reasons – and often these reasons can help us identify meaningful ways to say thank you.
+Volunteers are motivated to give their time to an organisation for many reasons – and often these reasons can help us identify meaningful ways to say thank you.

 The Canada Survey also reported the following reasons for volunteering:

-- 95% of volunteers believed in the cause supported by the organization
+- 95% of volunteers believed in the cause supported by the organisation

 - 81% of volunteers were involved to use their skills and experience

-- 69% were motivated to volunteer because they were personally affected by the cause the organization supports
+- 69% were motivated to volunteer because they were personally affected by the cause the organisation supports

 - 57% saw volunteer involvement as a way to explore their own strengths